-But the truth is, those bloggers really aren’t all that different from you and me.
-For realz!
-They started out the same way that we did – with an idea and a passion for something that they wanted to share.
-And probably with the same resources you and I had when we started our blogs, too!
+Here’s the truth: Those bloggers really aren't all that different from you.
+For real!
+They started out the same way that you did, with an idea and a passion for something that they wanted to share with others, and probably with the same resources you had when you started your blog.

-Here’s where the secret sauce comes in: What sets the truly successful bloggers apart from the pack is the way they work.
-Yep, you heard me!
-These bloggers have a set of carefully crafted habits that maximize their productivity, keep them organized, and help them churn out content and products that their readers gobble up like candy.
+Here's where the secret sauce comes in: What sets the truly successful bloggers apart from the pack is the way that they work.
+You heard me!
+Successful bloggers have a set of carefully crafted habits that maximize their productivity, keep them mega organized, and help them churn out content and products that their audience goes crazy for.

-Here’s another secret for you: You can do this too!
+Here's another secret: You can do this too!

-To help you out, I’ve compiled a list of the top 10 habits of successful bloggers.
-And these are all things you can start doing, too (like, today!) to see big results.
+To help you out, today I've compiled a list of the top 10 habits of successful bloggers.
+These are all things you can start doing too (like, today!) to get big results in your own business.
 Ready to get to work?

-Pinterest is a god-send.
-Even if you don’t have a lot of Pinterest followers, you can still send massive traffic to your blog by pinning the right way.
+Pinterest is literally a godsend for us bloggers.
+Even if you don't have a lot of Pinterest followers yet, you can still send massive traffic to your blog by pinning the right way.

 A few tips to make the most of Pinterest:

-+ Use a tool like BoardBooster to loop + schedule pins
+Use a tool like Tailwind (*affiliate link) to loop + schedule pins

-I’m scrolling through my Bloglovin’ feed and you just uploaded a new post called “The 10 Best Foundations of All-Time”.
+I'm scrolling through my Bloglovin' feed and you just uploaded a new post titled, "The 10 Best, Holy Grail Foundations of All-Time".
 Whoa.
-Now you’ve got my attention, and you can bet I’m clicking over to see which foundations made your list.
+Now you've got my attentio.
+Aand you can bet I'm clicking over to see which foundations made your list.

-The take-home message is that unless someone is specifically searching for a review of that one foundation you wrote about in Post A, the chances of them clicking over and reading your post are slim.
-But by including multiple products in Post B, you make your post 10x more intriguing and click-worthy.
+Unless someone is specifically searching for a review of that one foundation you wrote about in Post A, the chances of them clicking over and reading your post are slim.
+But by including multiple products in version B, you make your post 10x more intriguing and click-worthy.

-People are looking to get the most value for their time, which is why they’d rather read 10 mini-reviews in a single post instead of a long, epic review of just one product.
+People are looking to get the most value for their time, which is why they'd rather read 10 mini-reviews in a single blog post rather than a long, epic review of one product.
 Successful bloggers know that the best way to attract an audience is to give people as much value as possible in each and every post!

 I used to look at super successful bloggers and wonder how they did it all.
-How on earth did they manage to keep on top of their work, while still interacting on social media, creating new products, hosting webinars, and so on?
+How on earth did they manage to keep on top of all their work, while still interacting on social media, creating new products, hosting webinars, and so on and so on?

-After doing some digging I found out that most of the “big name” bloggers have virtual assistants to help them out.
-Those lucky ducks!
-But while hiring a virtual assistant isn’t feasible for everyone, there’s another technique those bloggers use that we can take advantage of.
+After some digging, I found out that most of the big bloggers actually have virtual assistants to help them out.
+Lucky ducks!
+But while hiring a virtual assistant isn't feasible for everyone, there's another technique those bloggers use that you can take advantage of….

 What is batching?
 It's basically a fancy way of saying "doing things in bulk."